pingcap/docs/scale-microservices-using-tiup.md

 ## Add TSO/Scheduling nodes

+> **Note:**
+>
+> To add TSO/Scheduling nodes to a TiDB cluster that have not configured PD microservices yet, follow the instructions in [Switch from regular mode to microservices mode](#Switching-from-Regular-Mode-to-Microservices-Mode) instead.

-This section exemplifies how to add a TSO node with the IP address `10.0.1.8` and a Scheduling node with the IP address `10.0.1.9`.
+This section exemplifies how to add a TSO node (at IP address `10.0.1.8`) and a Scheduling node (at IP address `10.0.1.9`) to a TiDB cluster with PD microservices configured.

 ### 1. Configure the scale-out topology